-Level 3: These horses need training or have advance training requiring a knowledgeable rider.
-These also may be horses that are hard keepers.
-We suggest the adopter work with a lesson instructor or be an advance rider.They probably have a lot of buttons and or forward movement.
-They may also be horses that are green but have a good mind.
-They should still be respectful but may not be super obedient.
+Level 3: These horses need some basic training that requires a knowledgable rider.
+We suggest that potential adopters work with a lesson instructor or be a confident intermediate or advanced rider.
+These horses may have a lot of buttons and/or forward movement.
+They may also be green horses with a good mind.
+They should still be respectful but may not always be very obedient.
 These horses missed a few items on the citizenship test but did well when retested.
-No less than a 3 on the body scale.

-Level 4: These are horses that are very green, unstarted, or have bad behavior issues.
-These horses need to have time invested in them or require special consideration when choosing the adopter.
-We would encourage the adopter to seek professional help with these horses.
+Level 4: These horses are very green, unstarted, or have behavior issues.
+These horses need to have time invested into them or require special consideration when choosing the adopter.
+These horses should be adopted by an advanced rider/horseman, trainer, or someone willing to take the horse directly to a trainer.
+We encourage the adopter to seek professional help with these horses.
 These horses had trouble with the citizenship test.
-They may be unstarted under saddle but must at least be halter trained.
-This will require a confident advanced adopter.
+They may be unstarted under saddle but must at least be halter trained; this will require a confident advanced adopter.